wondering-packet/learning-vault/Git/Exercises/E007 - CI_CD and GitHub Actions.md

 >
 > Do not stage & push yet!
 >
-> Reason is: we still have the hooks/pre-commit file which we need to install & remove first.
+> Reason is: we still have the `hooks/pre-commit` file which we need to install & then remove.
 If you stage this file (tracked) then it will cause future commits to fail because the file contains a keyword which we are using to block commits.

 6) **Install local pre-commit hook**: